-To see the full list of packages and their version numbers, open a terminal and enter
+To see the full list of installed packages and their version numbers, open a terminal and enter

 Swarm community software¶